Python client to download IMF World Economic Outlook (WEO) dataset as pandas dataframes.

 Dataset releases (vintages) are available back to 2007, the reported data goes back to 1980, forecast is three years ahead.

-The program is tested to run under Python 3.8.
-It may work well with Python version 3.6 and above.
+The program is tested to run with Python 3.7.13 (as in Google Colab) and higher.

 pip install weo

 pip install git+https://github.com/epogrebnyak/weo-reader.git

 Get US inflation forecast from April 2022 semiannual WEO release.

 from weo import download, WEO path, url = download(2022, 1) # weo_2022_1.csv 18.8Mb # Downloaded 2022-Apr WEO dataset df_cpi = WEO(path).inflation() print(df_cpi.USA.tail(8)) # USA # 2020 1.549 # 2021 7.426 # 2022 5.329 # 2023 2.337 # 2024 2.096 # 2025 1.970 # 2026 1.983 # 2027 2.017

 Save data from IMF web site as local file.
 Specify year and release:

 - You can access WEO releases starting October 2007 with this client.

 - WEO is normally released in April and October, one exception is September 2011.